Applying for BFI National Lottery Development funding

 These are subject to discussion with the BFI.
 This may include travel and expenses associated with undertaking research and/or purchasing research materials directly associated with developing the project.
 Payment will be subject to you supplying us with copies of the relevant receipts.

-Workshop expenses
+Workshop Expenses

 We may support casting workshops and/or writer’s rooms if necessary for the development process.
 Payment of our award will be subject to receipt of copy invoices etc.

-We are less likely to provide funding for these items but will review any request to do so on a case by case basis (see section four for further information about pilots)
+Other less common development activity includes support for executive producer/mentors; story-boarding and production of a pilot or camera tests.
+We are less likely to provide funding for these items but will review any request to do so on a case by case basis.
+Read more information on pilots.

 Capped fees

-Producer fees
+Producer fees:

 Production company overheads

-The cap varies dependant on whether the production company is classed as ‘emerging’ or ‘established’.
+• the cap varies dependant on whether the production company is classed as ‘emerging’ or ‘established’.

-The company can elect how to use its overheads and is not required to account to us for the expenditure.
+• the company can elect how to use its overheads and is not required to account to us for the expenditure.
 This contribution is normally used for accountancy costs, additional legal costs (see below), office rent, equipment purchase and similar.

 Producer overheads – emerging

-Up to £4,000 per stage (for the first stage, reduced to £3,000 for any subsequent stages).
+• up to £4,000 per stage (for the first stage, reduced to £3,000 for any subsequent stages).

 ‘Emerging’ is defined as having no more than three feature film projects produced and/or comparable television, theatre or immersive work.